 For example, suppose my variables are:

-- l & #8217; age of #8217; one person;
+- the age of a person;

 - the percentage of his white hair.